 - Customer involvement and empowerment: involving customers

-A summary of how we meet our national standards can be found at http://www.boltonathome.org.uk/national-standards and the local standards can be found at http://www.boltonathome.org.uk/local-standards
+A summary of how we meet our national and local standards can be found at https://www.boltonathome.org.uk/governance-and-regulation

 How we will meet your expectations